sergeykuzmich/inline-spoilers/readme.txt

 == Installation ==

-1. Insall via WordPress Dashboard or upload `inline-spoiler.zip`;
+1. Install via WordPress Dashboard or upload `inline-spoiler.zip`;
 2. Activate the plugin through the 'Plugins' menu in WordPress;
-3. Use shortcode in your content;
+3. Use shortcode & block in your content;

 == Frequently Asked Questions ==